CPTBarbaciccia/cptbarbaciccia.github.io/about.md

 # In the end

-I would like to thank [Masha Safina](http://masha.space) ery much because I am using [Captain’s log](https://github.com/mashlo/captains-log) theme.
+I would like to thank [Masha Safina](http://masha.space) very much because I am using [Captain’s log](https://github.com/mashlo/captains-log) theme.